Get to Know Marketing Cloud Security

 Passwords help secure our software, but we know you don’t want another password to remember.
 That’s why Marketing Cloud allows third-party, single sign-on (SSO) authentication via SAML 2.0.
 You can use Salesforce federated authentication or another service, depending on your security needs.
 After you activate this feature (with the correct metadata), Marketing Cloud users can securely access all the resources they need with fewer passwords.
 Hooray!
 We talk more about SSO in the next unit, so stay tuned.

-If you want to encrypt data within your account at rest, you can do just that with Transparent Data Encryption using SQL Server’s built-in protection technology.
+If you want to encrypt data within your account at rest, you can do just that with Data at Rest Encryption.
 This solution helps you encrypt data without modifying any existing code and protects against a variety of scenarios, including stolen physical media.
-In other words, if someone gets their hands on the drive that contains your data, Transparent Data Encryption prevents them from decrypting and accessing the data.
-If you use this feature, your API requests can take a bit longer to process due to the added encryption and decryption time, but otherwise this process goes unnoticed.
-It’s important to note that Predictive Intelligence, Audience Builder, and Social Studio can’t use Transparent Data Encryption.
+In other words, if someone gets their hands on the drive that contains your data, Data at Rest Encryption prevents them from decrypting and accessing the data.
+This feature is transparent to Marketing Cloud and does not impact any application-level features.

 In addition to this encryption, Marketing Cloud requires secure connections for API calls and SFTP interaction.
 As part of these interactions, Marketing Cloud uses tenant-specific endpoints to maximize security.
 You can find your account’s tenant-specific endpoints in the installed package you created to allow SOAP and REST API calls.
 Haven’t created the installed package?
 Hop over to Marketing Cloud APIs to learn more.
 All set?
 You can review the installed package in the Setup menu of your Marketing Cloud account.